vishnoiprem/data-etl-ml/medium/advanced-prompt-engineering-complete-guide.md

 ---

-## Part 2: Chain-of-Thought Prompting — Teaching AI to Show Its Work
+## Part 2: Chain of Thought Prompting Teaching AI to Show Its Work

 ### The Core Mechanism

-Chain-of-Thought (CoT) prompting forces the model to generate intermediate reasoning steps before producing a final answer.
-This isn't just about getting explanations — it fundamentally changes *how* the model processes information.
+Chain of Thought (CoT) prompting forces the model to generate intermediate reasoning steps before producing a final answer.
+This isn't just about getting explanations  it fundamentally changes *how* the model processes information.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐